 ### Blocklists and Link Reputation

-Inboxes may distrust a sender because of the sending IP, domain, email delivery service account, or links used in the email.
+Inbox providers may distrust a sender because of the sending IP, domain, email delivery service account, or links in the email.

 A blocklist is a list that marks IPs, domains, or URLs as risky.
 Some blocklists are public.
 Others are private systems used by mailbox providers, security tools, or company gateways.

 Blocklists are not the only reason email lands in spam, but they can be a strong signal.
-A sending IP on a serious blocklist, a domain linked to malware, or a URL shortener with poor reputation can hurt delivery.
+Delivery can suffer when a sending IP is on a serious blocklist, a domain is linked to malware, or a URL shortener has poor reputation.

-Link reputation matters because inboxes look beyond the From address.
-If your email links to unsafe domains, excessive redirects, suspicious tracking links, or pages that trigger browser warnings, the message can be treated carefully.
+Link reputation matters because inbox providers check more than the From address.
+If your email links to unsafe domains, excessive redirects, suspicious tracking links, or pages that trigger browser warnings, the message may be treated as risky.

 A shared IP can be affected by other senders on the same email delivery service pool.
-A dedicated IP puts more responsibility on your own traffic.
-A domain can also carry reputation independent of the IP.
+A dedicated IP makes your own traffic more responsible for the IP reputation.
+A domain can also carry reputation separate from the IP.

-Do not respond to a spam-folder issue by randomly changing links, domains, email delivery services, and content all at once.
+Do not respond to a spam-folder issue by randomly changing links, domains, email delivery services, and content at the same time.
 First identify what changed: sender domain, email delivery service, IP pool, list source, campaign volume, link domain, landing page, or complaint rate.

-The best long-term protection is boring but effective: authenticate properly, send wanted email, avoid risky links, keep landing pages clean, and monitor errors from your email delivery service.
+The best long-term protection is simple but effective: authenticate properly, send wanted email, avoid risky links, keep landing pages clean, and monitor errors from your email delivery service.

 1. If delivery suddenly drops, check whether the issue affects all inbox providers or only one.

-2. Check the logs in your email delivery service for blocklist, policy, reputation, or unsafe-link errors.
+2. Check your email delivery service logs for blocklist, policy, reputation, or unsafe-link errors.

-3. Check whether any linked domain shows browser or safe-browsing warnings.
+3. Check whether any linked domain shows browser warnings or safe-browsing warnings.

 4. Avoid public URL shorteners and unclear redirects in important campaigns.